Anshumaan-Chauhan02/Recipe-Infusion/README.md

 * Preprocess_TST_dataset.ipynb :
      *  Loading the non-parallel data - Taylor and Trump
      *  Preprocess the datasets
-     *  Extract some statistical info about the dataset
+     *  Extract statistical info about the dataset
 * Shakespeare_and_Scripts_Preprocessing.ipynb :
      *  Loading the non-parallel data - Michael
      *  Load the parallel data -  Shakespeare